From succulent roasts to smoky chilis, these tasty recipes make the most of the meat's juicy flavor

 Rich with ale and caramelized onions, this stew provides a thick, hearty base for the fluffy white dumplings that are dropped in at the end of cooking.

 This recipe is adapted from one in Amor y Tacos (Stewart, Tabori & Chang, May 2010; $19) by San Diego–based chef Deborah Schneider.

 Recipe: Cola Shredded Beef Tacos

-Based on an old Hawaiian family recipe, this teriyaki marinade does its magic overnight; you can also use it for chicken and
+Based on an old Hawaiian family recipe, this teriyaki marinade does its magic overnight; you can also use it for chicken and pork.

 Recipe: Toyoshimas' Teriyaki Tri-Tip